What is the Minimum Required Licenses?

 Root WSUS Upstream Server

 A root WSUS upstream server is defined as a system that synchronizes directly with Microsoft Update.
-Each root WSUS upstream server requires a ‘Single or Upstream’ license.
+Each root WSUS upstream server requires a ‘Single or Upstream’ licence.

 Downstream Replica